multi-coop/datami-website-content/texts/en/tutorial/tutorial-actions-user-options-usertoken.md

     />
 </div>

-By default Vizboard uses a "ghost user" token (like the account `multi-contributor` on Github), so you could contribute to a file without having to create an account.
+By default Datami uses a "ghost user" token (like the account `multi-contributor` on Github), so you could contribute to a file without having to create an account.

 The token is essential so you could "save" the changes you have made on the widget.
 This token is mandatory to make `POST` and `PUT` request to your Git provider's API.